Skip to main content

 Sharing Our Invisible Histories

 Many events in APIMEDA history are not shared through general education.
 The APIMEDA Sharing Our Invisible Histories series shares points in APIMEDA history that need more attention.
-See past flyers here, and look for current ones on our social media and our wordpress.
+A collection of past flyers is on this page, and an archive of SOIH posts on our wordpress.

 Flyer about the McCarren-Walter Act with the word 'vote' spelled out in different languages